thevasudevgupta/gsoc-wav2vec2/readme.md

 | [`gsoc-wav2vec2-robust`](https://hf.co/vasudevgupta/gsoc-wav2vec2-robust) | [`wav2vec2-robust`](https://tfhub.dev/vasudevgupta7/wav2vec2-robust) | This checkpoint is TensorFlow's equivalent of [pre-trained Wav2Vec2-robust](https://hf.co/facebook/wav2vec2-large-robust) by Facebook.
 PyTorch weights are converted into TensorFlow using [`convert_torch_to_tf.py`](src/convert_torch_to_tf.py) |
 | [`gsoc-wav2vec2-xlsr-53`](https://hf.co/vasudevgupta/gsoc-wav2vec2-xlsr-53) | [`wav2vec2-xlsr-53`](https://tfhub.dev/vasudevgupta7/wav2vec2-xlsr-53) | This checkpoint is TensorFlow's equivalent of [pre-trained Wav2Vec2-xlsr-53](https://hf.co/facebook/wav2vec2-large-xlsr-53) by Facebook.
 PyTorch weights are converted into TensorFlow using [`convert_torch_to_tf.py`](src/convert_torch_to_tf.py) |

-To know more about the process of obtaining the first two checkpoints, please check out [this section](#running-conversion-script) and to know about the process of obtaining the last checkpoint, please check out [this section](#reproducing-this-project).
+To know more about the process of obtaining the first two checkpoints, please check out [this section](#running-conversion-script) and to know about the process of getting the last checkpoint, please check out [this section](#reproducing-this-project).

 ## Using this Repository

-`Wav2Vec2` model from this repository can be installed using the `pip` command:
+Install `Wav2Vec2` model from this repository using the `pip` command:

 ```shell
 # this will install the wav2vec2 package
 pip3 install git+https://github.com/vasudevgupta7/gsoc-wav2vec2@main
 ```

-You can use the fine-tuned checkpoints (from 🤗Hub) like this:
+You can use the fine-tuned checkpoints (from 🤗 Hub) like this:

 ```python
 from wav2vec2 import Wav2Vec2ForCTC, Wav2Vec2Config